Delissea rhytidosperma

-Delissea rhytidosperma, is known by the common names Kauai delissea, Kauai leechleaf delissea, and leechleaf delissea.
-It is a rare species of flowering plant in the bellflower family, that is endemic to Hawaii where it is known only from the island of Kauai.
+Delissea rhytidosperma is a rare species of flowering plant in the bellflower family, Campanulaceae.
+It is known by the common names Kauaʻi delissea, Kauaʻi leechleaf delissea, and leechleaf delissea.
+It is endemic to Hawaii where it is known only from the island of Kauaʻi.
 It is critically endangered or extinct in the wild.

 Some populations that were formerly included in the species D. rhytidosperma are now called Delissea kauaiensis.
 It is a federally listed endangered species.